Bunting (animal behavior): Development

 The practice of bunting stems from the behaviour that arises when kittens are very young and seek stimulation from their mother by rubbing and kneading.
 This behaviour develops throughout the animal's life and is not only found in cats.
 It has also been found in other carnivorous mammals and some ungulates.
 Bunting in ungulates has no olfactory function but may have a role in the weaning of young.
 When a juvenile is nursing from its mother, it will bunt the udder with its head.
 This is to stimulate milk production or "let down" and causes some pain to the mother when the bunting movement is frequently performed.

 Over time, there is an increase in the number of times the udder is bunted by the young.
 This causes the mother to react in an attempt to prevent further pain.
 This reaction of the mother can be any form of defensive behaviour from a nipping bite, moving away from the young, or a jab of her horns.
 Bunting in domesticated and wild cat species has olfactory roots and has a range of uses which include, but are not limited to, mother-young association bonds, greeting/welcoming of kin, diffusing potential aggression in social environments, and distributing scent on areas to cultivate familiarity.

 Bunting in other species

 Cattle

 Bunting behaviour is a display of aggression in cattle.
 When two cattle are rivaling each other, they will often use bunting as a form of defense.
 Cattle will attempt to bunt the rival animal with the goal of bunting its head under the hind legs of the other animal.
-This occurs when one animal shows submission during the final moments of a feud; this specific behavior is calling clinching.
+This occurs when one animal shows submission during the final moments of a feud; this specific behavior is called clinching.
 The behaviour of bunting within cattle is first observable in calves.
 As a form of play-fighting, a young calf will bunt the flank of its mother.
 A newborn calf will bunt the mother's udder and this stimulates milk flow.
 It has been found that when calves are taken from their mothers and raised artificially, the calf will attempt to bunt the artificial teat when milk is not being produced quickly enough.